Seatis/my-teaching-materials/workshop/hardware/I2C-communication/README.md

 | [Easy I2C: Introduction to I2C](https://www.youtube.com/watch?v=qeJN_80CiMU) | 3:50 |
 | [ATmega168PB datasheet](http://www.atmel.com/Images/Atmel-42176-ATmega48PB-88PB-168PB_Datasheet.pdf) | - |

+The name TWI was introduced by Atmel and other companies to avoid conflicts with trademark issues related to I2C.

 Also read the corresponding pages of the datasheet of ATmega168PB (278-314).
 OK, little bit long, check the main thing such as communication modes, frame format, registers, pins and wiring:
  - 27.2.
 Two-Wire Serial Interface Bus Definition
  - 27.3.
 Data Transfer and Frame Format